 It can be tough to figure out in many cases.
 I’ll give you an example…

-But let’s back up a step more.
+But let’s back up a step.
 Should we even care about this particular issue?

-Remember that shooting improvement is all about stacking the odds in our favour.
+Remember, shooting improvement is all about stacking the odds in our favor.
 We are never going to be absolutely perfect on every shot, but we should be trying to keep our shots as simple as we can so that we have a chance to make each shot as repeatable as possible.

-I strongly believe this is the reason for most of the wrist snap issues out there.
-The player is trying to correct another mistake at the last second.
+I strongly believe this is the reason for most of the wrist snap issues out there; The player is trying to correct another mistake at the last second.
 So if the player is snapping hard right, it is because they feel the ball going left just before that.
 Now we need to figure out what would push a ball left.
 That is the habit you may need to correct in order to get the wrist snap on line.

 Conversely, if the player is snapping there wrist to the left (pinkie down as a right handed shooter) then they are likely trying to correct an issue pushing the ball to the right just before that.
-We would need to figure out why the ball is starting off right, and correct that issue.
+We would need to figure out why the ball is starting off right and correct that issue.

 The reasons that may be the CAUSE are too varied to be able to get into with this particular blog, but I’m confident that you can use the simple principle of Cause and Effect to better diagnose issues in players shooting.